carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 - **enp0s3** is the first adapter (NAT).
 - **enp0s8** is the second adapter (internal network).

-We want to configure enp0s8 to have a static IP, like 192.168.0.1.
+We want to configure enp0s8 to have a static IP, like 192.168.0.1 (usually the gateway takes the first available address of the network).
 To do this, lets edit the Netplan configuration file.
 - Open the file with:
 ```
 sudo vim /etc/netplan/50-cloud-init.yaml